 There are multiple riding modes in an e-bike.
 You have the pedal-assist where the motor kicks in only when you pedal.
 Then, of course, you can cycle like a regular bicycle where there's no motor intervention.
 Some e-bikes may offer a throttle mode where you do not need to pedal at all, akin to riding a scooter.
 Some manufacturers even offer a cruise mode which is a very convenient way to move your bicycle alongside when you are not mounted.

-Your options are motion sensors or power sensor.
-With the former, the motor initiates post 2 or 3 pedal rotations and does not catch onto your pedalling speed.
+Your options are motion sensors or power sensors.
+With the former, the motor initiates post 2 or 3 pedal rotations and does not catch onto your pedaling speed.
 This may be tricky in the beginning and can be a bit tedious to start your ride.
-The second type-power sensors, kick in as soon as you start pedalling before it goes increasingly faster.
+The second type-power sensor, kick in as soon as you start pedaling before it goes increasingly faster.
 This type of sensor is better but would take the price up a bit.
-But is worth it especially if you have stops on your journey due to traffic, red lights or for other reasons.
+But is worth it especially if you have stops on your journey due to traffic, red lights, or for other reasons.

 Maximum Riding Speed

 Wondering what is the top speed of an e-bike?
 While using your bicycle without the pedal-assist mode, your pedaling power defines the speed.
 In a pedal-assist mode, the maximum speed is defined by the speed limit set or defined by rules set by region or country-specific.
 The power cuts off at the maximum defined speed.
 This is needed to keep the status of the e-bike as a bicycle, else it would be considered a motor vehicle.
 The ARAI or the Automotive Research Association of India has set the speed limit of an electric bicycle at 25 km/h.